 Special Message Concerning COVID-19

 We need community more than ever, even though we can't come together in the same ways as we practice "social distancing".
-In recognition of unique challenges in an unprecedented time, we have created a new grant opportunity and made accommodations to NMG:
+In recognition of unique challenges in an unprecedented time, we have created new grant opportunities and made accommodations to NMG: